There are plenty of options for RV parks in Florida, and we had a blast gathering our favorites.

 Within the state park, in addition to the beach, you can also find fishing, hiking trails, boating, and birding.
 And because this state park features miles of undeveloped beaches, you can experience some of the best stargazing around!

 One of the very best RV parks in Florida has to be Camp Gulf.
 Located on the panhandle, this RV resort is literally right on the white sand.
 One of the rows of RV sites pulls up to view the beautiful Gulf of Mexico and your tires are in the sand.

 Unfortunately this row isn’t full hookup, as they only have water and electric, however Camp Gulf employees do come around with the honey pot when your tanks are full.
 Other amenities this park offers are two swimming pools, one of which they put a huge cover over during the winter months so it stays warm and comfortable all year round.

-The property is located in a great location as it’s just outside the hustle and bustle of Destin, but still within walking distance on the beach to great restaurants.
+The property is located at a great location, as it’s just outside the hustle and bustle of Destin, but still within walking distance on the beach to great restaurants.

-About 25 miles down the road from Camp Gulf is Grayton Beach.
-This state park has one of the most beautiful beaches as the sand is as soft and white as snow.
-This campground has a mix of premium RV sites, tent sites and even a couple of teepees.
+About 25 miles down the road from Camp Gulf is Grayton Beach State Park.
+This state park has one of the most beautiful beaches, as the sand is as soft and white as snow.
+This campground has a mix of premium RV sites, tent sites, and even a couple of teepees.

 The premium sites include full hookups and either a cement or gravel pad.
 The tent sites offer water and electric and are located in a more rustic part of the park.
-All sites include a fire ring for some great camp fires.
+All sites include a fire ring for some marshmallow roasting over a campfire.

 Park your RV, open your door, and look right out onto the Gulf of Mexico!
 Red Coconut RV Park in Fort Myers Beach is the place to make that happen.